 Foran average of $45 per month or $300 annually, you become a Mira member.
 A Mira membership includes access to affordable all-inclusive urgent care visits, same-day lab tests, COVID-19 testing, discounted prescriptions, and more.

 Pros: 400+ affiliated walk-in clinics, 1600 laboratories, and 60,000 pharmacies.
-Virtual care appointments with a $5 co-pay.
+Virtual care appointments with a $25 co-pay.
 Mira will keep you covered for your primary care and urgent care needs until you are able to obtain long-term insurance.
 Mira also covers virtual mental health visits.

 Cons: Mira does not offer coverage for hospital visits, or vision and dental services.